missEveL/btcc/README.md

 # BTCC App
 An Angular app for BHPL True Crime Club.
+Data for cases will be displayed in an interactive timeline / evidence board showcasing key events and people involved.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.